GoodnessJames/alx-low_level_programming/0x00-hello_world/README.md

 ## Introduction
 :wave: Bienvenue and welcome to my first C programming project with ALX Software Engineering School!
 In this project, my goal is to leverage the tools and concepts taught by ALX, to develop a functional program that showcases my understanding of C programming fundamentals.
 Throughout this project, I will be implementing key features and adhering to a timeline to achieve my desired outcomes.
 I'm so excited to embark on this learning journey and showcase my progress in C programming.
-Let's dive in and make it happen!:relaxed:
+Let's dive in and make it happen!:blush:

 ## Overview
 Welcome to the world of C programming!
 This project serves as an introductory guide to the fundamental concepts of the C programming language.
 This project gives a solid understanding of the basic syntax, structure, and workflow involved in C programming.
 The content of this project includes: Writing bash scripts that execute the C compilation process (Preprocessor, Compilation, Assembly, and Linking) and printing text to the standard output.